Nate Is Late: Broadcast

-The series was produced for broadcast on France.TV (France), Super RTL (Germany), and 9Go!
-(Australia).
-In addition, the series airs on Pop and Tiny Pop (UK), Cartoon Network (India) and Discovery Kids (MENA).
+The series was produced for broadcast on France.TV (France), Super RTL (Germany), 9Go!
+(Australia, season 1), and YouTube (international, season 3).
+In addition, the series airs on Pop and Tiny Pop and is slated to premiere on CBBC and BBC iPlayer on 1st September 2026.
+(UK), Cartoon Network (India) and Discovery Kids (MENA).

-In the United States, the show is a streaming exclusive, being available on Ameba, Kidoodle.TV, BatteryPOP, and The Roku Channel.
+A second season premiered on RTS 1 in Switzerland on 27 August 2021.

 Reception

-Nate Is Late received positive reviews from critics and audiences.

 Fernanda Camargo of Common Sense Media gave the series three stars out of five, describing it as a "fun buddy comedy... full of fantasy, thin on lessons."